LMulvey/blog/_posts/2017-12-7-Learnings-From-Launch.md

 ---
 layout: post
-title: Launch Learnings | Triple C
+title: Launch Learnings&#58; Triple C
 ---

 In my last post, I described some of the trials of making the jump to being a Junior SysAdmin.
 Jumping into the unknown is one of my favourite parts of working in Web Development.
 It can be an *extremely* overwhelming industry at times and I oftenfind myself experiencing a serious amount of imposter syndrome.
 That said, anytime I take on a project, I break it into smaller components and build it back up.
-With that method, I rarely hit a wall so large that I can't hurdle over it to the finish line.
+With that method, I rarely hit a wall so large that I can't hurdle over it to the finish line. 🐎

 ## Image Processing, or, how I learned to re-invent the wheel